Module 4: Cognitive Loss

 Philadelphia VA Medical Center

 Dementia, and the cognitive losses and behavioral changes it causes, presents major challenges to nursing home staff.
-With an improved understanding of how cognition becomes impaired and the stages of dementia, direct care staff can better assess residents' abilities and issues, and respond to them appropriately.
+With an improved understanding of how cognition becomes impaired and the stages of dementia, direct care staff can better assess residents’ abilities and issues, and respond to them appropriately.
 The loss of mental function and behavioral changes caused by dementia are frequent reasons for nursing home admission.
-As a result, up to two-thirds of nursing home residents have dementia , most of whom have Alzheimer's disease.
-Dementia is a major health problem in the U.S., with over 4 million cases.
-Epidemiological studies have shown that up to 8% of all individuals over 65 have Alzheimer's disease.
-For those living beyond age 80, studies suggest that somewhere between a quarter and half are affected by Alzheimer's disease is expected to nearly triple by 2050.
+As a result, up to two-thirds of nursing home residents have dementia , most of whom have Alzheimer's disease, the most prevalent type of dementia.
+An estimated 5.2 million Americans currently have Alzheimer's disease, and, as the number of older Americans grows rapidly, the prevalence Alzheimer's disease is expected to nearly triple by 2050.
 Understanding how to care for those with dementia can improve their quality of life and prevent unnecessary decline in their functioning.

 The teaching materials for this module include a PowerPoint presentation with speaker's notes and a video.
 Please make sure to download the video as the PowerPoint presentation makes mention of the video.